xpack-dev-tools/openocd-xpack/README-DEVELOP.md

 click the bottom right **C/C++ Configuration** selector; in the selection window that appears on top, select the desired configuration.

-Note: VSC configurations not available yet.
+Note: VSC configurations are not available yet; see the QEMU similar configurations for an example.

 ### Debug